sublime-music/sublime-music/docs/index.rst

 .. |AUR Package| replace:: ``sublime-music`` package
 .. _AUR Package: https://aur.archlinux.org/packages/sublime-music/

+**Via the Debian package**

+Sublime Music is not currently in the Debian 'Stable' distribution, but has been packaged for Debian 'Unstable' and 'Testing'.

+If you have these sources in your ``/etc/apt/sources.list``, you can install the package with:

+    sudo apt install sublime-music

 **Via Flatpak**:

 In the future, you will be able to install via Flathub.
 For now, if you want to